mabrek/mabrek.github.io/_posts/2016-01-16-kaggle-forecasting.md

 Initially I tried [`forecast::tbats`](http://www.inside-r.org/packages/cran/forecast/docs/tbats) (a separate model for each store) but the results were quite bad.
 The influence of non-seasonal factors was big but [tbats can't](http://robjhyndman.com/hyndsight/tbats-with-regressors/) [use external regressors](http://robjhyndman.com/hyndsight/dailydata/).
 Next I considered using [ARIMA](http://www.inside-r.org/packages/cran/forecast/docs/auto.arima), as it can use regressors, but for long-term forecasts it decays to [constant or linear trends](https://www.otexts.org/fpp/8/5).
 So I continued to evaluate different kinds of linear models.
 As more and more features were added, the simple linear model started to get worse so I switched to [glmnet](http://www.inside-r.org/packages/cran/glmnet/docs/glmnet) which is able to select subsets of features.

-There was some similarity between `Sales` and count data so I tried Poisson regression as suggested in [Generalised Linear Models in R](http://www.magesblog.com/2015/08/generalised-linear-models-in-r.html).
+There was some similarity between `Sales` and count data so I tried Poisson regression as suggested in [Generalized Linear Models in R](http://www.magesblog.com/2015/08/generalised-linear-models-in-r.html).
 This, however, resulted in a larger error in cross-validation than predicting `log(Sales)` using [Gaussian family](https://cran.r-project.org/web/packages/glmnet/vignettes/glmnet_beta.html#lin) of generalized linear model.

 [RMSPE evaluation criteria](https://www.kaggle.com/c/rossmann-store-sales/details/evaluation) is asymmetric (see [discussion of MAPE](https://www.otexts.org/fpp/2/5)) and sensitive to outliers.
 The typical range for different models and different stores was between 0.08 and 0.25.
 If a model predicted a sales value of 1000 on a specific day (for example) and the actual sales were 10 because there was an unaccounted holiday,  then  RMSPE would be equal to 99 for that day which would  make an otherwise good model look really bad on average.